 Lagos is awash with restaurants, cafés and bars serving snacks, so you’ll never be far from an eatery.

-With over 200 kilometres of coastline, it’s not surprising that fresh fish is a staple part of the Portuguese diet.
+With over 200 kilometres of Algarve coastline, it’s not surprising that fresh fish is a staple part of the local diet.

 As well as many options in the Old Town, there is a good selection of bars and restaurants at the marina, as well as many excellent beach restaurants.
 Your biggest problem will be deciding where to eat!